moiseevigor/moiseevigor.github.io/_posts/2026-08-24-forbidden-directions-null-gallery.md

     extrapolated coronal $\lvert\mathbf B\rvert$ on the vertical plane through the null (log scale, dark = weak), in-plane field lines in white, ★ the detected null with its height.
-Every null: standard classification and the SR growth vector agree — $Q=6$ at 5/5 — and the R2 flow classifier, run on the raw resampled grid, matches type
-    <em>and sign</em> on all five.
+Every null: standard classification and the SR growth vector agree — $Q=6$ at 5/5, with $Q$ computed on each null's measured tangent cone (a consistency check of the law, not an independent detection; the raw-grid reading needs Part 6's super-pixel scale window) — and the R2 flow classifier, run on the raw resampled grid, matches type <em>and sign</em> on all five.
+Finder, for the record: Newton descent from a $9^3$ seed grid per cube, interior-margin cut, keeping the strongest two nulls per region by $\lvert\prod\lambda_i(\nabla\mathbf B)\rvert$ — a
+    <em>gallery</em>, deliberately not a completeness census (exhaustive cell-census
+    counting entered the program later, at Jupiter in Part 8).
 Pipeline:
     <code>research/preferred-directions/scripts/run_r3_real_gallery.py</code>.
   </figcaption>
 </figure>